 Students must meet the secondary school units as published in the General Information section of this bulletin.
 Note: Effective for students graduating from high school in 2001 or later, those who have not completed the recommended two high school foreign language units will need to schedule the appropriate foreign language course work at Penn State within their first two years of study.

-Any student may enter the college provided that the following requirements
+Any student may enter the college provided that the following requirements have been met:

 1. The student must have a 2.00 cumulative grade-point average.